Cheap Accommodations in Bangkok

 Location is Key to Choosing Long-Term Rentals

-Parts of Thailand's exotic capital may be a smoggy, polluted mess, but Bangkok is perpetually transforming itself, where the constant collision of hypermodern and traditional make it a fascinating place to live.
+Thailand's exotic capital, Bangkok, is perpetually transforming itself.
+The constant collision of hypermodern and traditional make it a fascinating place to live.
 English

 teachers in Bangkok can typically command better wages than elsewhere in the country and there is a steady demand.
-Bangkok is also one of the major travel hubs of South East Asia -- neighboring countries are now only a couple of hours away
+Bangkok is also one of the major travel hubs of South East Asia — neighboring countries such as Vietnam, Cambodia, Laos, and others are now only a couple of hours away

 Beyond the culture and travel benefits, Bangkok also provides a high comfort level for Westerners.
 A clean, well-furnished Western-style apartment to come home to after a hard day's teaching becomes increasingly important

 for those who stay in Bangkok for more than a couple of months.
-For those on a severe budget, it's possible to live cheaply in Bangkok if you're prepared to live in neighborhoods disconnected from the public transport system, as A.J.
-Hoge points
+For those on a severe budget, it's possible to live cheaply in Bangkok if you're prepared to live in neighborhoods disconnected from the public transport system.

 But for many Westerners, myself included, home comforts and convenient location are vital to enjoying their life in the city.
 For those prepared to pay what are still extremely reasonable rental prices by Western standards,